atom-box/eleventy-base-blog/posts/stories.md

 {% image "github-codereview-2020.png", "Pull Requests and Code Review by Evan Genest while a Back End Developer on the team at OfficeSupply.com in 2020" %}

+In retrosspect, I didn't know OOP big picture: I taught that too myself, once I realized that was my lack.
+Did that in April + May 2021.

 ### A tech problem I solved: good looking CSS